andres-erbsen/dename-writeup/dename.md

 evolution of the directory state determined by the entities that score highest by some arbitrary metric, such as the hashing power they control as in BitCoin and NameCoin.
 To mitigate this weakness, we provide an additional accountability
-mechanism: everyone is able to observe how the state of the directory is changed by the central servers, detect deviations from the set rules and, in case of invalid changes being applied, have proof of wrongdoing on the servers' part.
+mechanism: everyone can observe how the central servers change the state of the directory, detect deviations from the rules and, in case of invalid changes being applied, have proof of wrongdoing on the servers' part.
 We describe a *verifier* design that is significantly simpler (and therefore more likely to be implemented correctly) than the servers themselves.